 Mind you Abraham was long dead, almost, two thousand years when Jesus was speaking these words.

-So yes, Christianity was made a religion by man, but Christ is not a religion.
+So yes, Christianity was made a religious tradition by man: but Jesus Christ is not a religion.

 You have to be intellectually open to understand what the evidence for their faith is.